Metzler Bank: 21st century

-The number of employees rose in 2017 compared to the previous year by 4% to around 850.
+The number of employees as of the end of 2022 was 800.
 The bank would like to remain independent.
 A fusion with another private bank mentioned by the business press has been repeatedly and clearly rejected by the bank.

 In 2016, equity of over €200 million was reported.

 Business areas

 The Metzler bank focuses on capital market services for institutions and private clients in its core businesses asset management, capital markets, corporate finance and private banking.
 Metzler Asset Management customers include the Versorgungsanstalt des Bundes und der Länder (Federal and State Utilities Agency).
 In addition to asset management for wealthy individuals and institutional clients, Metzler is also active in mutual funds business.

-With around 830 employees, the Metzler bank runs branches or subsidiaries in Bedburg (for the Düsseldorf / Cologne region), Hamburg, Munich, Stuttgart, Atlanta, Los Angeles, Beijing, Seattle and Tokyo.
+With around 800 employees, the Metzler bank runs branches or subsidiaries in Düsseldorf, Hamburg, Munich, Stuttgart, Atlanta, Los Angeles, Beijing, Seattle and Tokyo.

 Personally liable partners

 In the history of the bank personally liable partners were active who were not members of the Metzler family, including: